kailash-manasarovar/statement/docs/timeline/2025/january.md

 ### Asking Paul what I should do about my pesticide-ridden car

-- I've already told Paul about the poisoning in the car, probably pesticides (the irony is cramping me up, said Hazel once about me and squirrel... well... there's far bigger and wider reaching cramping-and-crippling-pesticide ironies, isn't there love).
+- I've already told Paul about the poisoning in the car, probably pesticides (*the irony is cramping me up*, said Hazel once about me and squirrel... well... there's far bigger and wider reaching cramping-and-crippling-pesticide ironies, isn't there love).
 - I ask him how I can clean the car of the poisons.
 - He tells me to get my car detailed.
-- I look for a car detailing place in Madrid where I'm staying - I'm lured online to a particular hotel around the corner from the El Pais offices, and there's a car detailer next door to the hotel too, who I will suspect work directly for the gangs once [I get my car back from them](february.md#car-detailing-in-madrid) and the space inside it seems to have been altered in an unusual way.
+- I look for a car detailing place in Madrid where I'm going to be staying in February - I'm lured online to a particular hotel around the corner from [the El Pais offices](february.md#el-pais) where I'll see a very interesting sedating-and-raping poster advertisement it seems - are they telling me that rapists control everything in Spain? seems likely - and there's a car detailer next door to the hotel too, who I will suspect work directly for the gangs once [I get my car back from them](february.md#car-detailing-in-madrid) and the space inside it seems to have been altered, lessened, in an unusual way as if they created a secret compartment behind the front dashboard for some reason.

 ### Telling Paul what's been going on for me